 Material is the new-age design guideline adopted by Google and implemented for the very first time on their latest Android 5.0 Lollipop update.
-It is solely based on the idea of simplicity and colours.
+It is solely based on the idea of simplicity and colors.
 Daily, we see a list of new Apps that are updated with Material Design.
 Since everything is being materialized, from ROM UI to Apps, then why recovery should be left behind the track.
 Designers and Developers at XDA are never late to come up with such ideas.

 I believe most of you are well aware of what is TWRP.
 For those who don’t.
 TWRP or TeamWin Recovery Project is a custom recovery which supports touch UI.
 It assists you to wipe off partitions, flash new files, mount partitions etc. Also, I’m pretty sure that I am not the only one here who feels that the TWRP screen looks way to traditional and outdated.
 Since we believe in staying updated with the latest design, the TWRP should also not be left alone.

 XDA Senior Member s31s1g has successfully designed and published his own and self-created Material Design theme for the TWRP recovery.
 Our developer here has been successful in his attempts to completely mimic the look of the recovery, similar to an Android App.
 It offers a wide variety of customization and is available to download for a list of standard screen sizes.
 Also, a few others have already grabbed the privilege to port this materialized theme to their smaller screen sizes, so it is not just bounded to the high-end devices.
-Materialized TWRP themes are available in 3 different variants – Dark, Light and Play (I’m sure you are pretty sensible to have a rough idea).
+Materialized TWRP themes are available in 3 different variants – Dark, Light, and Play (I’m sure you are pretty sensible to have a rough idea).
 It supports TWRP v2.8 and above.
 There is a high possibility that it will work on the previous versions, but will mess the things for no good.
 Let us see below how does it look and also how you could make this theme work on your Android device.

 Installing a Custom Recovery or playing with its contents could harm your device in ways unknown.
 Only use this guide if you’re well aware of how to get yourself out of such troubles.